 City Council at the

-July 24th August 7th study session will continue a long discussion about how to fix structural deficiencies in about 300 residential buildings identified as seismically-vulnerable.
-Affected are predominantly ‘soft-story’ wood frame buildings (where the building overhangs outside parking) that comprise nearly a quarter of the city’s entire rental housing stock.
-They also provide much of the city’s relatively-affordable housing.
-So the suggestion that the cost of seismic retrofit be pushed on to tenants should give us pause.
-What is euphemistically termed “cost recovery” in reality would make nearly 2,000 renting households investors in their landlord’s property.
-But we would hold zero equity.
-Is this the right approach for Beverly Hills?
+July 24th August 7th study session will continue a long discussion about how to fix structural deficiencies in about 300 residential ‘soft-story’ wood frame buildings (where the building overhangs outside parking).
+These buildings comprise nearly a quarter of the city’s rental housing stock.
+And they provide most of the city’s relatively-affordable housing.
+So the issue of cost looms large in the discussion.
+Should renting households help with “cost recovery” by paying half of the cost?

-The problem is that governmental agencies predict that an earthquake of 6.7 magnitude (like Northridge) will occur in Southern California sometime over the next 30 years with a 97% probability.
-That’s known as a high-impact, low-probability event: the potential harm is great yet the probability of occurrence is somewhat low (30 years is a long time!).
-Policymakers must weigh the cost to mitigate the risk in today’s dollars against the cost of damage to property and life tomorrow.
+The prediction is that a 6.7 magnitude earthquake (like Northridge) will occur in Southern California sometime over the next 30 years.
+That’s a 97% probability though over a relatively long time frame.
+Especially for those who rent.
+Policymakers must weigh the cost of mitigating the high-impact but low-probability risk today against the cost of damage to life and property tomorrow.

-In terms of harm, Northridge is instructive.
-Residents of so-called ‘soft story’ buildings fared the worst in that quake.
-What is ‘soft story’?
+Residents of so-called ‘soft story’ buildings fared the worst in the Northridge quake.
 As Tuesday’s staff report notes:

 A soft-story building refers to a multi-story, wood- frame structure that contains parking or other similar open floor space that causes soft, weak, or open-front wall lines, or the majority of the ground floor or basement portion of the structure contains an open floor space, and there exists one or more stories above.
 Many of these buildings are particularly vulnerable to major damage or collapse in a major seismic event.

-The question is not unique to Beverly Hills.
-Cities around us have already grappled with it.
-On Tuesday City Council will consider a draft ordinance (in the staff report) that provides an accelerated timeline — just two-and-a-half years to complete the retrofit.
+On Tuesday City Council will consider a draft ordinance (in the staff report) to mandate an accelerated timeline: two-and-a-half years to complete the retrofit on all of these properties.
 Later this fall, Council will discuss who should pay.

 Section 10.
 The City Council hereby amends Chapter 6 of Title 4 of the Beverly Hills Municipal Code to add new Section 4–6–11 thereto to read as follows: